-Figure 142 Network Setting > NAT > Sessions
+Figure 145 Network Setting > NAT > Sessions

+MAX NAT Session Per Host (0 ~ 20480) 2048

+20400)

+Note

-MAX NAT Session Per Host (0 ~ 20480) 2048 Note 1) Enter session number and click "Apply" to activate this feature. ol ole and the section of the field and click "Apply" to de-activate the his footure
+1) Enter session number and clici "Apply" to activate this feature.

+feature.

 Table 85 Network Setting > NAT > Sessions

 LABEL DESCRIPTION MAX NAT Session Per Host (0 ~ 20480) Use this field to set a limit to the number of concurrent NAT sessions each client host can have.
 If only a few clients use peer to peer applications, you can raise this number to improve their performance.
 With heavy peer-to-peer application use, lower this number to ensure no single client uses too many of the available NAT sessions.
 Cancel Click this to exit this screen without saving any changes.
 Apply Click this to save your changes on this screen.